mars-monkey/distro-concepts/practical-concept.md

 * Nvidia and Intel/AMD ISO's
 * Themed GRUB boot loader
 * Live session same as full install
-*

-* rEFInd bootloader
-* ISO with prop
-* default option uses proprietary drivers if their hardware is detected
-* option to boot without proprietary drivers
-* ISO same as final install
 * OS-installer
-* Encrypted by default
-* Import some preferences/data/configs from other os partition?
-* Secure Boot enabled
+* Secure Boot and encrypted by default
-* Proprietary drivers installed by default, option to install proprietary codecs and fonts
+* Installs proprietary drivers and codecs by default